DShirk/mb-docs/docs/Specifications/intro.md

-# What are we creating?

-A system to store legal data points and the relationships between them.

-## Why are we building this system?

-Shirk Law provides deliverables to clients that answer questions about the law, specific to each clients needs.
-Typically these deliverables take the form of documents that can include information tables created in Excel, as well as relevant citations, graphs, images, etc as needed.
-The information presented can be described as a amalgamation of legal conclusions made by Shirk Law, as well as the relevant citations and references to authorities that back up those conclusions.
+Shirk Law provides deliverables to clients that answer their questions about the law.
+Typically, these deliverables take the form of documents that include tables of information, as well as relevant citations, graphs, images, etc as needed.
+The information delivered can be described as a collection of legal conclusions made by Shirk Law as well other information that supports those conclusions.
+Supporting information can be described as references (eg, it's source of authority), as well as identifying information (eg, the state in which the conclusion is valid).

+### What are we building?

-We aim to create a database system to hold these conclusions as well as the relationships they have to their supporting information (ie, their citations, authority, etc.) We also aim to create web-based tools to facilitate the creation of these deliverables by Shirk Law employees.
+We aim to create a graph database system to represent our conclusions about the law with more detail and accuracy than currently possible.
+We also aim to create tools to greatly improve the experience of creating deliverables for Shirk Law clients that leverage this increased detail and accuracy.

-## What problems are we trying to solve?
+### What problems are we trying to solve?

-Currently, the relationships between certain legal conclusions and their supporting information must be identified and recorded manually by Shirk Law employees.
+Currently, the relationships between legal conclusions and their supporting information must be identified and recorded manually by Shirk Law employees.

-We aim to automate the answers to questions like:
+By storing our legal conclusions with better detail and accuracy, we aim to be able to automate the answers to questions like:

-"Have I answered this question about the law before?"
+- "Have I answered this question about the law before?"
-"Where else have I cited this conclusion I made?"
+- "Where else have I cited this conclusion I made?"
-"What other conclusions reference this authority?"
+- "What other conclusions reference this authority?"

-## What components do we need to achieve our goal?
+### What components are needed?

 - A tool for assembling tables with information from our database.
-- A tool to build documents that contain deliverables such as tables, text, diagrams, images, etc to deliver to clients.
+- A tool to build live documents that contain tables, text, diagrams, images, etc for delivery to clients.
-- A tool to enter, update, and delete conclusions and the relationships between conclusions in our database.
+- A tool to manage our database of conclusions and their relationships to supporting information.

 # 2. Overall Description